sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 According to this Pthreads standard, a threaded program is well-defined if it lacks **data races**.
 A data race occurs when two threads concurrently operate on a memory location and at least one of these operations modifies its contents.

+This specification might seem precise at first glance, but *how can we determine whether a program has a race?*
+We require a semantics for threaded programs in order to evaluate whether an execution trace contains a data race, but this semantics is itself given in terms of a data race!
+Thus, Pthreads provides a circular definition for thread semantics.

 Conceptually, this circularity is resolved by an implementation-defined thread semantics.
 Intuitively, we may expect an implementation akin to the **sequential consistency** (SC) model, which interprets a threaded program as an interleaving of instructions across threads, such that intra-thread instruction order is preserved.